Aishhh-27/multi-tenant-platform/README.md

 ## Observability

-- Prometheus collects cluster and pod metrics
+- Prometheus is used to monitor:
-- Enables monitoring across multiple tenants
+- Pod health across tenants
-- Alerts can be configured for:
+- Resource usage
-  - Pod failures
+- Cluster-level metrics

-  - Resource exhaustion
+This enables visibility into multiple tenant environments and helps detect failures early.

 ## Notes